-The rule, which will be effective December 1, significantly increases the minimum salary level for “white collar” employees to qualify as exempt from overtime pay requirements.
+The overtime rule was finalized by the DOL in May.
+As it currently stands, the rule significantly increases the minimum salary level for “white collar” employees to qualify as exempt from overtime pay requirements.
 Under the new rule, no employee who has a guaranteed salary of less than $47,476 will qualify as exempt under the executive, administrative, or professional exemptions.
 That’s more than double the current minimum salary level of $23,660 and only slightly lower than the Labor Department’s proposed $50,440.
 The rule will not affect hourly or other nonexempt workers, who already are eligible for overtime pay.

-Additionally, the final rule includes a mechanism for automatically updating the salary threshold every three years (a change from the proposal of yearly adjustments).
+The final rule includes a mechanism for automatically updating the salary threshold every three years.
 The next automatic update to the salary threshold will be on January 1, 2020, and the new salary level will be announced 150 days before it takes effect.
 The minimum salary level is set based on the 40th percentile of wages of full-time salaried employees in the lowest-wage census region (currently, the South).

-ASAE continues to believe that the new rule will adversely affect many nonprofit organizations and other employers with limited revenues, and based on our meetings on Capitol Hill, many congressional offices share our concerns.
-There still may be ways that Congress can delay the final rule from going into effect.
-ASAE is a member of the Partnership for Workplace Opportunity coalition, a diverse group of associations, nonprofits, and businesses that are advocating for a regulation that is more considerate of all stakeholders and the economic realities facing employers and employees across the country.
+ASAE is a member of the Partnership for Workplace Opportunity coalition, a diverse group of associations, nonprofits, and businesses advocating for a regulation that is more considerate of all stakeholders and the economic realities facing employers and employees across the country.
 ASAE also took this issue to Capitol Hill in March as part of American Associations Day, our annual legislative fly-in for association professionals.
 We held over 250 meetings on Capitol Hill to share our concern about how this rule will affect association professionals around the country.